wilsonte-umich/mdi-suite-template/shiny/shared/session/modules/README.md

 Modules have different roles in MDI apps:

 - **appSteps** - define the sequential actions displayed on the leftmost dashboard tabs of the MDI web page.
-See the appSteps README.md for details about their specific return value structure.

 - **widgets** - define UI elements, panels, plots, etc. that might be placed once or multiple times across any app.